How to Run a Proper Monitor Test

 Backlight Bleed Harsh white light leaking from the physical edges of the monitor bezel.
 Uneven pressure from the frame allowing the backlight LED to escape.

-To accurately test your monitor's backlight, you must turn off all the lights in your room.
-Launch the Pure Black screen test.
-If you see static, flashlight-like bright spots along the edges, your panel has Backlight Bleeding—a manufacturing defect.
-However, if you see a soft, yellowish or bluish haze in the corners that shifts when you move your head, that is normal IPS Glow, an inherent trait of IPS panel technology.
+To accurately test your monitor's backlight, you must turn off all the lights in your room (aim for complete darkness, under ~5 lux), set brightness to 50% so normal glow is not exaggerated, and give your eyes about 30 seconds to adjust.
+Launch the Pure Black screen test and view from your normal sitting position.
+If you see static, flashlight-like bright spots along the edges that do not move when you shift your head, your panel has backlight bleed—a manufacturing defect caused by the frame compressing the LCD layers unevenly.
+If instead you see a soft, golden or bluish haze in the corners that shifts as you move, that is normal IPS glow, an inherent trait of IPS technology caused by light scattering through the liquid crystal layer at oblique angles.

 Comparison showing normal IPS Glow on the left and severe monitor Backlight Bleed on the right